-When matches are played straight through, they will normally be played in clumps of two or three matches to save time.
+When matches are played straight through, they may be played in clumps of two or three matches to save time.
 Player substitution is allowed during a clump of matches, but no extra time is allowed for score comparison.

 a.
-Setting the Bracket
+Setting the Order of Play